rulecoconuts/three_way_merge_api_go/README.md

 go run .
 ```

-Then send a POST request with file form data with the following names:
+Send a POST request to http://localhost:8000/merge with file form data with the following names:
 original_file, a_file, b_file

 ### Run the experimentation tool web app

 If you do not want to deal with the API directly, you can run the simple 3-way merge experimentation/improvement tool web app.

+Run the following command:
 ```shell
 cd frontend
 npm run dev
 ```

+Then visit the web app at http://localhost:3000

 ### Skip the hassle and run all components at once